Al Kharj Riyadh Region, Saudi Arabia Travel Guide

 Al Kharj is an agricultural area famed for its dates.
 Various types, often served with Arabic coffee.
 Date products also make excellent treats.

 Luqaimat are sweet fried dough balls, drizzled with date syrup.
 Kunafa is a sweet cheese pastry soaked in sugar syrup.
-Both are popular desserts.
+Each of them are popular desserts.

 Find many mid-range restaurants offering Saudi, Yemeni, Lebanese, and other West Asian cuisines.

-Plenty of local eateries, shawarma stands, falafel shops, and cozy coffee shops.
+Plenty of local eateries, shawarma stands, falafel shops, and snug coffee shops.

 Al Kharj Souq allows purchase of fresh produce, dates, and local spices.
 Modern shopping malls feature food courts.